buildkite/on-demand/agent-composer/README.md

 policy is included.

-An execution role is synthesized based on the `Secrets` parameter and is not otherwise configurable.
+An execution role is synthesized for the task definition based on the `Secrets` parameter and is not otherwise configurable.

 Using a CloudFormation Macro allows passing the list of secrets and environment